Montana-Tech-NRMC/remex-firmware/README.md

 ```

 `i2c_slave_init` will set up the hardware to behave as an I2C slave with an address of `slave_addr`.
 The first four parameters of the `i2c_slave_init` function are pointers to functions that will be called at the different points of the I2C protocol.
 The first pointer `stt_cb` is called when the microcontroller detects the start condition.
 The `stp_cb` is called when the stop condition is detected.
 The `rx_cb` is called when the microcontroller recieves a byte of data over the i2c bus and the recieved byte is passed in as the first parameter.
 When the microcontroller is requested by the master to send data the `tx_cb` is called and a pointer to the byte to send data is provided.
 Users of the `tx_cb` function will be able to send a byte in the `tx_cb` function by setting `out` equal to the data to be sent.

+### Main

+The `main.c` should not need to be modified much by the user.
+The main function will set the internal clock speed of the processor to 8MHz and is responsible for calling the `init` function  and the `loop` function from `remex.h`.